TheRealJeff/speaker-amplifier/README.md

 # speaker-amplifier
-This repository is for the PCB designs and other documentation related to a DIY speaker amplifier build
+This repository is for the PCB designs and other documentation related to a DIY speaker amplifier build.
+The amplifier cabinet will be made by hand and the circuitry will be designed either using KiCAD or ALTIUM and soldered in-house.

 ## Speaker Specs
-* Item
+* Model:
-* Item
+* Impedance:
-* Item
+* Power Output:

 ## Amplifier Specs
-* Item
+* Type: Class A+AB (probably)
-* Item
+* Output: Stereo

 ### Features
+* Inputs: AUX and Bluetooth
+* Input Selector
+* Volume Control

+## Cabinet
-* Item
+* Wood Type:
 * Item
 * Item